wagyufari/movies-mvp/README.md

 # Popular Movies

-This functions the same as any other popular movies app.
+This functions app the same as any other popular movies app.

 ## Features